I always forget about the bread.

 Instructions

 - In a large bowl combine the flour with the herbs, baking powder, salt and baking soda.
 Stir to combine.
-Add the yogurt and mix until all of the flour is mixed in (the mixture will appear shaggy).
+Add the yogurt and 2 Tablespoons oil and mix until all of the flour is mixed in (the mixture will appear shaggy).

 - Heat a griddle over medium high heat and brush with the canola oil.
 When the pan is hot (but the oil is not smoking) add the dough and cook, turning after 3 -4 minutes or when the bottom is golden brown.
 Cook for another 3 - 4 minutes until golden brown.
 Serve warm with a little butter or brushed with a little olive oil.